splitfront/Indynorm/README.md

 # Normalise Indentation mk2

-**Work in progress.** If you got a link for this directly from me, report any bugs and quirks using IM or whatever; if not — open issues.

 A plugin to normalise indentation of text files according to your local preferences (including syntax-specific ones).

+> This is a **work in progress**.
+If you got a link for this directly from me, report any bugs and quirks using IM or whatever; if not — open issues.

-> NB: this is a complete fork/rewrite of an abandoned [`Normalize Indentation`](https://github.com/Ennosuke/Normalize-Indentation) plugin — please uninstall it first.
+> NB: started as a fork of an abandoned [`Normalize Indentation`](https://github.com/Ennosuke/Normalize-Indentation) plugin, then completely rewrote it — please uninstall old one first, it doesn't work anyway.

 Usecase:

 - you prefer such-and-such indentation (say, tabs w/ 2 spaces per tab);
 - you're looking at a file indented _differently_;
-- it makes your brain itch;
+- plugin presumes your preferences for indentation of spec. filetypes are reflected in corresponding config files (ST allows you to override on per-syntax basis);
 - instead of poking at menus, you press `Ctrl+Alt+I`, *boom!*, problem solved.

 Features: